Share This Article

 May 13, 2026

 STARSHIP Entertainment says it has already filed criminal complaints over malicious posts targeting IVE, and the detail that changes the temperature is its explicit mention of deepfakes.
-According to the agency's May 11 statement, later reproduced by TV Report and Soompi, STARSHIP said it had secured evidence involving manipulated materials, would pursue civil claims without leniency, and would continue criminal action even when posts are deleted or accounts go private.
+According to STARSHIP Entertainment's official May 11 statement, the agency said it had secured evidence involving manipulated materials, would pursue civil claims without leniency, and would continue criminal action even when posts are deleted or accounts go private.
+The warning also arrived while IVE remains in an active REVIVE+ and world tour cycle, which raises the stakes around visibility.
 That moves this beyond the usual anti-hate housekeeping.
 One of K-pop's biggest agencies is treating AI-manipulated abuse as a frontline safety and reputation problem, not a cleanup job after the fact.
-For IVE, it is a defensive legal notice.
+For IVE, it is a defensive legal notice right now.
 For the wider business, it looks like a sign that K-pop's deepfake crackdown is entering a colder and more aggressive phase.

 STARSHIP's statement turns deepfakes into evidence, not just outrage

 STARSHIP's most important point was not the usual promise to protect its artists.
 It was the agency's emphasis on evidence collection, platform monitoring, and hard legal follow-through.
-According to the statement reproduced by Soompi and TV Report, STARSHIP said fan reports and internal monitoring led to criminal complaints tied to posts on X, DC Inside, Naver, Daum Cafe, Nate Pann, Instiz, TheQoo, Instagram, Facebook, TikTok, YouTube, and other platforms.
+According to STARSHIP Entertainment's official May 11 statement, fan reports and internal monitoring led to criminal complaints tied to posts on X, DC Inside, Naver, Daum Cafe, Nate Pann, Instiz, TheQoo, Instagram, Facebook, TikTok, YouTube, and other platforms.
 The company also said those posts remain usable evidence even after deletion, account changes, or privacy locks.
 That is a much sharper message than a generic warning to behave online.
 It tells bad actors that hiding the trail late will not erase the record, and it tells fandom spaces that agencies are learning how AI-era abuse actually moves.
 Just as important, the agency paired that evidence language with a promise of both criminal complaints and civil claims, which raises the cost of treating idol-targeted deepfakes like consequence-free content.

 K-pop's deepfake problem is getting harder to ignore